cloudfoundry-attic/stac2/README.md

 command to create and update a stac2 cluster.
 The list below describes each of the static components as well as their relationship to one and other.

 ## stac2
-TODO: ADD LINKS

-The stac2 application is responsible for presenting the user interface of stac2.
+The [stac2](https://github.com/cloudfoundry/stac2/tree/master/stac2) application is responsible for presenting the user interface of stac2.
 It's a simple, single-instance ruby/sinatra app.
 Multiple browser sessions may have this app open and each sessions will see the same data and control a single instance of a stac2 cluster.
 The bulk of the UI is written in JS which the page layout and template done in haml.
 When a stac2 run is in progress a lot of data is generated and the UI is supposed to feel like a realtime dashboard.
 As a result, there is very active JS based polling going on (10x/s) so its best have only a small number of browser sessions open at a time.